aws-samples/amazon-mq-workshop/labs/lab-9.md

 ## TTL Concepts

+TTL or Time to live setting (not to confused with a given message expiry) for Network of Brokers, means number of hops/brokers a given message or subscriptions can pass through.

+**messageTTL**, **consumerTTL** and **networkTTL**.
+Setting **networkTTL** sets both **messageTTL** and **consumerTTL**.
+For flexibility and clarity, it is better to set **messageTTL** and **consumerTTL** separately.

 ### messageTTL

+**messageTTL** needs to be set to number of hops to be propogated by the brokers in the network.
+The following diagram shows an example of messageTTl of 4 in a mesh of 3 brokers.

 ![Message TTL](/images/nob-message-ttl.png)

 ### consumerTTL

+**consumerTTL** needs to be set to number of brokers that a subscription to be propogated by brokers in the network.
+The following diagram shows an example of consumerTTL of 2 in a mesh of 3 brokers.

 ![ConsumerTTL](/images/nob-consumer-ttl.png)

-## Scenario 1 : Produce/Consume to/from same broker

-## Scenario 2 : Produce to Broker 1 and Consume from Broker 2
+## Scenario 1 : Produce to Broker 1 and Consume from Broker 2

-## Scenario 3 : duplex
+## Scenario 2 : Consumer Load Balancing (conduitSubscriptions)

-## Scenario 4 : conduitSubscriptions
+## Scenario 3 : Producer Load Balancing (concentrating producers)

 # Completion